 I tend to find foundation quite a boring product to buy; it either does the job or it doesn’t.
 It’s not a pretty colour or interesting texture.
 It just doesn’t excite me.
 Because of this, I often only have one foundation on the go at a time and the one I’ve just finished is Clinique Beyond Perfecting Foundation and Concealer.

-I originally bought this because me skin was extremely hormonal post Number 2 and I needed a full coverage foundation.
+I originally bought this because me skin was extremely hormonal after having Miss A and I needed a full coverage foundation.
 Until then I’d been using BB or CC cream but they just didn’t help disguise the breakouts.

 The first difficulty I had with it, was finding a shade.
 It took three matches and sample pots before I bought the shade Neutral.
 If you’re a Clinique customer you may find it tricky too as the shades really don’t translate between each different foundation.
 However, once matched, the colour was nice and matched perfectly but whilst this foundation did it’s job, it’s not the one for me.